J-Ellette/Emu-Soft/build_sheet.md

 - SAML authentication provider
 - Certificate Authority (CA) implementation

-## Monitoring & Observability - will need to be placed into a new folder in the root called monitor_observe/
+## Monitoring & Observability - will need to be placed into a folder that includes the specific language of the script.
 - Prometheus - Metrics collection (COMPLETE)
 - Grafana - Visualization (simplified)
 - Jaeger - Distributed tracing